SamFritz/archivesunleashed-workspace/docker-instal.md

 ## Resources
 * [Docker Community for MAC CE](https://store.docker.com/editions/community/docker-ce-desktop-mac)

-## What is Docker + Why do we use it?

-Docker is available for a variety of operating systems, including Mac, Windows, AWS, etc.

 ## Install Docker
 1. To install Docker for a Mac OS, use this [link](https://store.docker.com/editions/community/docker-ce-desktop-mac).
 Scroll down the page to select Docker CE for Mac (Stable)